1underman123/Beaverscratch-Translator/README.md

 ## What is this?
-A cli tool to either encrypt or decrypt to Beaverscratch.
+A cli tool to either encrypt or decrypt Beaverscratch.

 ### What is Beaverscratch?
 A simple substitution cipher used in Shipwrecked 64!